 I made this Charlotte Russe Cake for the New Year’s Eve.
 A classic European cake, the Charlotte Russe recipe is a very old one.
 Eighteenth-century European aristocrats knew Charlotte Russe as a cake made of lady fingers pressed into an elegant mold, filled with thick custard or Bavarian cream, and flavored with cooked fruit, spices or brandy.

-My cake is basically almost the same as the old recipe.
-It is still a very popular cake in Romania especially around the New Year’s Eve and not only.
-Birthdays, anniversaries and other family and friends events are always a good occasion to make this delicious dessert.
+My cake recipe is basically almost the same as the old recipe, the one from the eighteenth century.
+It is still a very popular cake in Romania especially around the New Year’s Eve but it is also popular around Easter time and other occasions.
+Birthdays, anniversaries and other gatherings are always a good occasion to make this delicious dessert.

 It can also be decorated with all kind of fruits in season.
 For example, I made one last year and decorated it with strawberries and slices of orange.
 I also covered the lady fingers with whipped cream.
 You can also use raspberries, blueberries, cranberries etc. Use your inspiration and make it your own.